jessemorris/better_launch/README.md

 # What are the differences?
 Because *better_launch* does not use the ROS2 launch system, some aspects work differently from what you may be used to.

-## Launching launch files
-While you indeed *can* launch *better_launch* launch files via `ros2 launch`, this comes with the caveat that you now run one launch system from another.
-In the worst case, you have `ros2launch -> better_launch -> ros2launch`.
-However, *better_launch* comes with its own launch script called `bl`, which not only avoids the first launch system layer, but also provides help texts and shell completions for your launch files and their arguments (yes, even ROS2 launch files).
-It is automatically installed and should be on your path as soon as you source your workspace!

 ## Action immediacy